Building Your Down Payment

 Guaranteed by the Department of Veterans Affairs, a VA loan qualifies veterens and service people.
 This particular loan does not require a down payment, has limited closing costs, and provides a competitive rate of interest.
 While the mortgages don't originate from the VA, the department verfifies borrowers by issuing eligibility certificates.

 - Piggy-back loans

-A piggy-back loan is a second mortgage that closes along with the first.
-Usually the piggyback loan is for 10 percent of the home's price, while the first mortgage covers 80 percent.
-Instead of the usual 20 percent down payment, the buyer just has to cover the remaining 10 percent.
+A piggy-back loan is a second mortgage that closes with the first.
+Usually the piggyback loan takes care of 10 percent of the home's price, and the first mortgage covers 80 percent.
+The homebuyer pays the remaining 10%, instead of having to pull together the usual 20% down payment.

 - Carry-Back loans

-In a "carry back" situation, the seller commits to loan you a piece of his own equity to help you get your down payment money.
-You would finance the majority of the purchase price with a traditional mortgage lender and borrow the remaining amount from the seller.
-Usually you'll pay a somewhat higher rate on the loan financed by the seller.
+In a "carry back" mortgage, the seller commits to lend you some of his home equity to help you get your down payment funds.
+You would borrow the largest portion of the purchase price from a traditional mortgage lender and finance the remainder with the seller.
+Typically, this form of second mortgage has higher interest.

-No matter how you gather your down payment funds, the satisfaction of reaching the goal of living in your own home will be just as great!
+No matter how you gather down payment money, the thrill of reaching the goal of living in your own home will be just as great!

 Want to discuss your down payment?
 Give us a call: 503-657-3311.